KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_india_the_remembrance_of_the_self.md

 3. The stillness of witnessing (Sakshi Bhava)

 The state from which
-your entire book was written.
+this entire book was written.

-⸻

 ## Why India is the Third Chapter